Gift Guides

 - Clothing you are not sure fits.
 Fit and cut are personal.
 Getting it wrong creates an errand, not a thrill.

 - Tech he did not ask for.
 A man with opinions about gadgets has already bought the one he wanted.
-A different one is a return.
+A different one goes back to the shelf.

 - Anything purely decorative.
 Most men will not say they do not want it.
 They simply will not display it.